 Transfer Credit Evaluation & Notification

-Students with prior attempted college credit who are offered admission typically receive a Transfer Credit Evaluation (TCE) with their offer of admission or within seven days of the offer.
+Students with prior attempted college credit who are offered admission typically receive a Transfer Credit Evaluation (TCE).
 The TCE will indicate how attempted coursework (with final grades) from other institutions will transfer to ESU.
 ESU accepts credits for all modes of coursework delivery once the minimum grade has been earned.
 (See below for an explanation of Non-Transferable Credits).
 Coursework in-progress will be evaluated for transfer credit when an official transcript with final grades is received.
 At that time, an updated TCE will be delivered to you from the Transfer Center.

 Transferable credit is officially added to a student’s ESU record upon receipt of the official final college/university transcript and upon verification of enrollment.